ryszard/agency/README.md

 It also provides some features one may need to deploy the code into production, like caching, retrying, or rate limiting.

-The central type of agency is the agent.Agent.
-This is an interface whose 3 most important methods are Listen (to send some text to the AI), System (to send a system message), and Respond (to hear back from the agent).
+At the heart of Agency is the `agent.Agent` type.
+This interface's three crucial methods are Listen (to communicate text to the AI), System (to send a system message), and Respond (to receive responses from the agent).

 ```go
 client := openai.NewClient(os.Getenv("OPENAI_API_KEY"))